oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

-# Exploring JSON Relational Duality with SQL and Rest
+# Exploring JSON Relational Duality with SQL

 ## Introduction

-Welcome to the "Exploring JSON Relational Duality with SQL and REST" lab.
+Welcome to the "Exploring JSON Relational Duality with SQL" lab.
 In this lab, you will learn about the JSON Relational Duality feature, which allows for the seamless integration between the relational and JSON data models.
 This feature provides the strengths of both approaches, allowing you to easily manipulate data in either model.

 This lab is only intended to give you a small taste of what Duality Views have to offer.
 For full, in-depth free workshops, follow this [link](https://livelabs.oracle.com/pls/apex/f?p=133:100:110578183178299::::SEARCH:duality%20views).